dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 #### Overview
 The overview section allows you to monitor the health status of k8s nodes, workloads (deployments, stateful sets, daemon sets, pods, containers and more) and persistent volumes.
-Each state panel conatains important information of monitored k8s element, e.g. single node health state panel gives you an insight on whether the k8s nodes are able to schedule resources or if they are under disk, memory or PID pressure.
+Each state panel contains important information of monitored k8s element, e.g. single node health state panel gives you an insight on whether the k8s nodes are able to schedule resources or if they are under disk, memory or PID pressure.

 #### Control Plane Components
-Monitoring of k8s cluster control plane components (api server, controller manager, etcd database, kubelet, proxy and scheduler) is located in the separate section.
-If you want to check the work queue rate of controller manager or scheduler latency this section is the right place to see.
+Monitoring of k8s cluster control plane components (api server, controller manager, etcd database, kubelet, proxy and scheduler) is located in separate section.
+If you want to check the work queue rate of controller manager or scheduler latency, the Control Plane Components section is the section you are looking for.

 #### Node Metrics (including Master)
-Measure k8s nodes system metrics is important in ensuring k8s cluster availability.
+Measuring k8s nodes system metrics is important in ensuring k8s cluster availability.
 Node Metrics section gives you a clear overview of cluster's CPU, memory, disk and network utilization.
-Each system metric is visualized in several state panels such as overall (average) utilization panel, the most utilized cluster node panel and information panels which show used and total state of system metric.
-It is always useful to know overall cluster utilization but also it is important to know when one node is more utilized then others which may indicates that your k8s cluster does not work properly.
+Each system metric is visualized in several state panels such as overall (average) utilization panel, the most utilized cluster node panel and information panels which show used and total state of system metrics.
+It is always useful to know overall cluster utilization, but it is also important to know when one node is utilized more than other nodes which may indicates that your k8s cluster doesn't work properly.
 If you want to drill down for further investigation of your k8s node you can select between `System Overview` or `K8s Overview` buttons.
-`System Overview` shows what you expected i.e. CPU, memory, disk and network utilization per k8s cluster node in detail.
+`System Overview` shows CPU, memory, disk and network utilization per k8s cluster node in greater detail.
-`K8s Overview` shows system resources usage in k8s oriented way, it means that you can filter particular k8s workload per k8s cluster node or see information about CPU and memory requests and limits.
+`K8s Overview` shows systems resource usage in k8s oriented manner, meaning that you can filter particular k8s workload per k8s cluster node or see information about CPU and memory requests and limits.

 #### Applications
 In order to thoroughly understand application health, we created custom dashboards which help us to properly understand and diagnose application workloads in k8s cluster.
 As of today we have designed several dashboards for well known and widely used frameworks such as java actuator, python flask, nginx ingress controller and more.
 Layer 1 state panels aggregate important information of monitored application.
 Green, orange and red color principle informs us if there is action needed and drill down principle can be used to access verbose and detailed application dashboard.

 - If you want to customize your L1 layer see [How to customize my k8s monitoring?](#how-to-customize-my-k8s-monitoring) section.